sauradeep93/molsim_workflow/README.md

 # Usage
-Each of the python files can be run independently or together. python opt_local_pc.py will take in a batch of cif files and compute steps 1 to 5.
+Each of the python files can be run independently or together.

+python opt_local_pc.py will take in a batch of cif files and compute steps 1 to 5.
-To run these scripts one by one in a cluster, we suggest looking at the examples provided
+To run these scripts individually on a cluster, we suggest looking at the examples provided in the examples_run.zip folder